 The parent company is based in the United Kingdom.
 The information for the geographical area of non-current assets is presented for the most significant area where the Group has operations being Denmark.

-As at 31 December 2023 As at 31 December 2022
+As at 31 December 2024 € As at 31 December 2023 € Denmark 2,178,709 1,648,426

-€ €

-Denmark 1,648,426 1,327,449

-Non-current assets for this purpose consist of property, plant and equipment and intangible assets, long term deposits and Right of Use assets.
+Non-current assets for this purpose consist of property, plant and equipment, intangible assets and long-term deposits.

 11. Directors and employees